-- All members of staff have individual, password protected logins to the school network. - Visitors to the school can access part of the network using a generic visitor login and password. - The school's network can either be accessed using a wired or wireless connection.
-The wireless network is encrypted to the standards advised by the Local Authority and the wireless key is kept securely by the school office. - School staff and pupils are not permitted to connect personal devices to the school's wireless network and a guest wireless key is issued to visitors on a case by case basis.
+- All members of staff and pupils have individual, password protected logins to the school network. - Pupils have partial access to the network through Teams.
+They have their own space for saving work and documents. - Visitors to the school can access part of the network using a generic visitor login and password. - The school's network can either be accessed using a wired or wireless connection.
+The wireless network is encrypted to the standards advised by the Local Authority and the wireless key is kept securely by the school office. - School staff and pupils are not permitted to connect personal devices to the school's wireless network and a guest wireless key is issued to visitors on a case-by-case basis.

-The school is moving towards cloud-based systems for document storage - with individual, password protected logins for all staff, governors and pupils- and appropriate levels of access linked to them.
+The school has moved towards cloud-based systems for document storage - with individual, password protected logins for all staff, governors and pupils- and appropriate levels of access linked to them.